Verb to be

 I am twenty-two years old.

-My brother is as old as me.
+Is your brother as old as me?

 The verb to be is mostly used in the simple form.
 In some special cases, however, it can be used in the continuous form.